AbeelLab/quanttb/README.md

 ```

 QuantTB should now be installed.
+If things do not appear to be working, there is a log file present in the temp directory of the output folder which may help you diagnose problems.

 ## Running QuantTB